1134742323/starter-academic-2/content/post/Zihan will take part in The Deep Underground Energy Hard Rock Forum 2021/index.md

 subtitle: The Deep Underground Energy Hard Rock Forum 2021 💬

 # Summary for listings and search engines
-summary: The symposium held in Dalian, China from June 21th to 23th, 2021
+summary: The symposium has been held in Dalian, China from June 21th to 23th, 2021

 # Link this post with a project
 projects: []